Quai introduces a new, hierarchical structure of organizing blockchains that scales Proof-of-Work decentralization to handle all global commerce.

 The bottom level of the hierarchy is Zone.
 Each of Quai's Region chains coordinate many Zone chains.
 Similar to Region chains, Zone chains are hash linked to dominant Prime/Region blocks through merged mining.
 Quai's initial structure consists of 9 Zone chains: Cyprus 1-3, Paxos 1-3, and Hydra 1-3.
 Zone chains are the only type of chain in Quai Network that maintain state and process transactions.
 Each Zone chain is a single execution thread, making all of Quai Network a composable multithreaded execution environment.

 Simply by merge-mining Quai, miners create hash linked references between chains that can be used to facilitate state transitions across chains.
 These hash linked references are known as coincident blocks, and occur naturally as a result of merged mining.
-Hash linked references between chains allow all chains within the network to reference and interact with each other as long as miners are producing blocks, acting as the first truly decentralized and trustless bridge between Proof-of-Work blockchains.
+Hash linked references between chains allow all chains within the network to reference and interact with each other as long as miners are producing blocks, acting as the first truly decentralized and trustless bridge between hash-based blockchains.